torrance/Casacore.jl/README.md

 ] add Casacore
 ```

-Casacore will install all its own dependencies including Casacore itself.
+Casacore.jl will install all of its own dependencies including Casacore itself.

-Casacore only works on Linux x86_64 due to the current supported architectures of `casacore_jll`.
+Casacore.jl is limited to the currently supported architectures of `casacore_jll`.

-## Updating the ephermis data
+## Updating the ephemeris data

-When installing Casacore.jl, the build step downloads and installs the latest ephermis data used in `Casacore.Measures`.
+When installing Casacore.jl, the build step downloads and installs the latest ephermis data for use in `Casacore.Measures`.
 To update this dataset with a later version, the build step can be manually rerun:

 ```julia
 ] build Casacore